Charles Alston: Professional career

 During the 1930s and early 1940s, Alston created illustrations for magazines such as Fortune, Mademoiselle, The New Yorker, Melody Maker and others.
-He also designed album covers for artists such as Duke Ellington and Coleman Hawkins.
+He also designed album covers for artists such as Duke Ellington and Coleman Hawkins, as well as book covers for Eudora Welty and Langston Hughes.
 Alston became staff artist at the Office of War Information and Public Relations in 1940, creating drawings of notable African Americans.
 These images were used in over 200 black newspapers across the country by the government to "foster goodwill with the black citizenry."

-Eventually Alston left commercial work to focus on his own artwork.
-In 1950, he became the first African-American instructor at the Art Students League, where he remained on faculty until 1971.
+Alston left commercial work to focus on his own artwork, and 1950 he became the first African-American instructor at the Art Students League, where he remained on faculty until 1971.
 In 1950, his Painting was exhibited at the Metropolitan Museum of Art, and his artwork was one of the few pieces purchased by the museum.
 He landed his first solo exhibition in 1953 at the John Heller Gallery, which represented artists such as Roy Lichtenstein.
 He exhibited there five times from 1953 to 1958.

-In 1956, Alston became the first African-American instructor at the Museum of Modern Art, where he taught for a year before going to Belgium on behalf of MOMA and the State Department.
+In 1956, Alston became the first African-American instructor at the Museum of Modern Art, where he taught for a year before going to Belgium on behalf of MoMA and the United States Department of State.
 He coordinated the children's community center at Expo 58.
 In 1958, he was awarded a grant from and was elected as a member of the American Academy of Arts and Letters.

 In 1963, Alston co-founded Spiral with his cousin Romare Bearden and Hale Woodruff.
 Spiral served as a collective of conversation and artistic exploration for a large group of artists who "addressed how black artists should relate to American society in a time of segregation."
 Artists and arts supporters gathered for Spiral, such as Emma Amos, Perry Ferguson and Merton Simpson.